World War II: Victory Mail (V-Mail)

 In June 1942, the Post Office, the War Department, and the Navy Department implemented Victory Mail or V-Mail.
 This was a system that had been successfully modeled by the British Airgraph Service for over a year.

-V-Mail was a single-page form stationery system available at the post office for free at 2 forms per person, per day.
-Kits with the forms, and a special black ink, were also available for purchase at local stores.
+V-Mail was a single-page form stationery system available at the post office for free at two forms per person, per day.
+Kits with the forms and a special black ink were also available for purchase at local stores.

 Letters from home were sent through the Post Office to V-Mail Laboratories.
 Within the continental U.S., these labs were exclusively contracted to the Eastman Kodak Company.
 The letters were photographed onto 16 or 35mm motion picture film, using Kodak’s specially created Recordak machine.

-At the designated receiving lab, these letters were re-enlarged and printed to about half the size (5 1/2 x 4 1/2) of the original form, and sent on to the recipient.
+At the designated receiving lab, these letters were re-enlarged and printed to about half the size (5 1/2 x 4 1/2) of the original form and sent on to the recipient.
 Each film roll held 1,800 letters.
-Suddenly those 150,000 letters now only took 1 mail bag weighting about 45 pounds.
+Suddenly those 150,000 letters now only took one mail bag weighing about 45 pounds.

 Advertising campaigns and newsreels, like the ones above and below, were created to encourage the use of this system.